 I am interested in broad-scale patterns of evolution, such as major changes in body plan, or why some groups speciate much more rapidly than others.
 Reptiles are typically the research focus, though I also collaborate with workers on other groups such as birds, mammals and even arthropods.
 We have recently obtained major funding to work on snake evolution (see below).

 I grew up in Queensland (mainly Brisbane) in the 80s, and spent most of my childhood catching and examining any creature that moved, much to my parents horror.
 I now ostensibly get to do this for a living, except that with encroaching age and committments my research is moving more into theoretical and computational areas.
 I think Bayesian methods are the future of science.

-RESEARCH GRANTS (only current projects listed)
+RESEARCH GRANTS (only major (>50K) and current projects listed)

 I am part of the FLINDERS PALAEONTOLOGY GROUP, one of the best places in Australia to study the deep history of life.
 This consists of the labs of following academic staff and research fellows addressing questions across all vertebrates - from fish to mammals, and the Cambrian to the Anthropocene.

 MEDIA COVERAGE OF RESEARCH BY MYSELF AND COLLABORATORS, some examples: